ucscXena/xena-web/content/compare-tissue.md

 [[contentHero]]
 | Use Xena to compare TCGA tumor samples to GTEx normal samples to see if your gene or transcript is up- or down-regulated in one or more cancer types.

-Xena offers two sources of normal tissue: TCGA's solid tisue normal samples GTEX which has expression data from normal tissue of individuals who do not have cancer.
+Xena offers two sources of normal tissue: TCGA's solid tisue normal samples from individuals with cancer, and GTEX normal tissue from individuals who do not have cancer.

 ## Example: MYC expression